 General Chemistry I and General Chemistry II with labs CHM #045, #045L and CHM #046, CHM #046L (8 credits)

 Organic Chemistry I and Organic Chemistry II with labs CHM #210 and CHM #211, #211L (8 credits)

 Any BCH 3000 or 4000 level biochemistry course for 3 or 4 credits is acceptable.

 Integrated Biology Core I and Biology Core II with labs BSC #010, BSC #010L and BSC #0ll, BSC #011L (8 credits)

-Microbiology MCB3020 (3 credits) – Lab is not required (note: for Microbiology & Cell Science majors at UF, MCB 3023 will be accepted in place of MCB3020), OR MCB 2010 from all Florida State Schools
+Microbiology MCB3020 (3 credits) – (note: for Microbiology & Cell Science majors at UF, MCB 3023 will be accepted in place of MCB3020), OR MCB 2000 and higher from all Florida State Schools

 Anatomy and Physiology

 Anatomy & Physiology I and Anatomy & Physiology II with labs BSC #085, #085L and BSC #086, #086L (8 credits) or BSC #093, #093L and BSC #094, #094L (8 credits)